brycedrennan/speaky/README.md

 | Clone a voice     | `speak --text "How do I sound?" --voice my_prompt.wav`    |
 | Dial up the drama | `speak --text "This is **exciting**!" --exaggeration 1.2` |

-All outputs are WAV files named after the text (or file stem) and saved to the current directory unless you pass `--output-dir`.
+All outputs are MP3 files named after the text (or file stem) and saved to the current directory unless you pass `--output-dir`.

 ### Common flags